The Star (Mariah Carey song): Music video

 The music video for the song was released on November 16, 2017.
 It features scenes of Carey in a white gown interlaced with clips from the film.
 Carey's twins, Moroccan and Monroe Cannon, are present at the end of the video singing the hook, "follow your heart; it's Christmas".

 Critical reception

 Hugh McIntyre from Fuse felt that the record "was made for a 90's Disney animated film", mentioning that "Carey doesn't push herself on the ballad, keeping things simple and sweet instead".
 Mikey Fresh from Vibe writes that Mariah "uses her signature vocals to capture the X-mas spirit on the animated movie's title track."

 Reviewing the song, Lucas Villa from AXS states that "Piano and twinkling production back Mariah recounting the magical night Jesus was born."
 Victoria Messina from PopSugar wrote that "this brand-new jam just might give 'All I Want for Christmas Is You' a run for its money."

+Commercial performance

+The song ranked at No. 6 on the Billboard US Holiday Digital Song Sales in 2017.